 Liquidity Risk - The Company ensures that there is sufficient capital in order to meet short term business requirements.
-The Company had a cash infusion from directors and officers subsequent to year end to provide working capital.
-The Company believes that these sources will be sufficient to cover the likely short term cash requirements.

 Interest rate risk - In respect to the Company's financial assets, the interest rate risk mainly arises from the interest rate impact on our cash and cash equivalents.
-For the period ended March 31, 2019, every 1% fluctuation in interest rates up or down would have had little impact on net loss.
+For the period ended December 31, 2019, every 1% fluctuation in interest rates up or down would have had little impact on net loss.